What Happens to the House If No One Wins the Lottery Draw? The Complete Australian Guide

 What Happens to Your Ticket if the Prize Is Converted to Cash

-You do not automatically receive a cash refund unless the prospectus explicitly guarantees one.
-The ticket price is treated as a donation to the charity and a purchase of lottery entry rights—not a refundable deposit.
+You do not get a cash refund unless the prospectus says so.
+The ticket price is a donation to the charity.
+It is also a lottery entry right—not money you get back.

-Always verify a charity's ACNC registration before purchasing.
+Always check a charity's ACNC registration before you buy.
 Search the ACNC Register by charity name or ABN.
-A missing registration is an immediate red flag.
+No registration is a red flag.

 State-by-State Breakdown of No-Winner Handling